mukeshlal283/blinkitAdmin/README.md

+# Blinkit Clone App (For Admin)

-# This is clone app of blinkit for Admin where they can upload product image, set price, units etc. and it will show on user side app.
+### This is clone app of blinkit for Admin where they can upload product image, set price, units etc. and it will show on user side app.